esbenkc/website/_notes/Just do the thing.md

 Sure, doing the "thing" can be valuable for getting started fast, but in many cases, it won't **actually solve problem**.

 ## Solving the problem

-[//]: # (In business, you will see the *problem* as whatever people want to give money to remove.
-Unfortunately, this means that the problems that will be solved are the problems that *people with money have*.)

-[//]: # (Since we want to change the world for the better, we have to think about what the *world's* problems are.
-In most cases, this leads you deep into [moral philosophy](https://open.spotify.com/episode/743xkmKv90p8Xee3vXHi0Y?si=DCAOrk8nQ1KYxvjWhqKZSw).
-However, for this discussion, let's keep to a "more people happy = more good" philosophy.)

 Often, people have a good story in their head of how their work will lead to the terminal goal of improving the world.
 Unfortunately, this story is just as often false.